 Dr. Matthew O’Connor

 Matthew was awarded his Master's degree at Northwestern Medical in 1999 for his work studying behavioral neuroscience in aged rodents.
 In 2005, at Baylor College of Medicine he received a PhD in Biochemistry for his work on proteins that regulate human telomeres.
 Postdoctoral research includes work at UC Berkeley on muscle stem cells and aging.
-In 2010, Dr. O'Connor heads up the MitoSENS project at the research center in Mountain View, California.
+Since 2010, Dr. O'Connor has headed up the MitoSENS project at the research center in Mountain View, California.
 His research is focused on "allotopic expression" of mitochondrial genes where his team is engineering mitochondrial genes to be expressed from the nucleus and targeted to the mitochondia.
-Dr. O'Connor is passionate about performing basic research to combat the diseases and disabilities of aging.
+Since 2012 Dr. O'Connor has had broad oversight over many areas of research at SRF.
+Matthew O'Connor is passionate about performing basic research to combat the diseases and disabilities of aging.

 Michael Rae is the author of five scientific articles and commentaries in peer-reviewed scientific journals.
 Much of his work has been devoted to elucidating the SENS platform for anti-aging biomedicine for a popular audience.
 His undergraduate minor was in biology.
 He is a long-time member and one-time Board Member of the Calorie Restriction Society, a main contributor to the Society's "How-to Guide", and was core scientific investigator with the CR Society Cohort Study.

 Research Assistant / Deputy Editor